wardi/wardi.github.io/_posts/2017-08-04-faster-datastore-2-7.md

 excerpt_separator: <!--more-->
 ---

-The newly released CKAN 2.7 adds new functionality and makes DataStore search up to **17x** faster at the same time.
+CKAN 2.7 comes with new functionality and makes DataStore search up to **17x** faster at the same time.

 This article covers:
 - new total row calculation